WCGC: Baseball

-In 1993, WCGC carried Cleveland Indians games.
+Change to Talk

-In January 1994, WCGC had already made the switch to talk radio, with shows such as G. Gordon Liddy, Larry King and Pat Buchanan, when Chris Vaughn began a 30-minute talk show with a conservative focus, which expanded to 90 minutes in June.
-Another local host was John Sullivan, who moved to WNMX (AM) in 1996.
+In January 1994, WCGC made the switch to talk radio, with shows such as G. Gordon Liddy, Larry King and Pat Buchanan.
+Locally, Chris Vaughn began a 30-minute talk show with a conservative focus, which expanded to 90 minutes in June.
+Another local host was John Sullivan, who moved to WNMX 1480 AM (now WGFY) in 1996.

 In August 1995, newspaper parenting columnist John Rosemond began a talk show on WSIC in Statesville, which WCGC also aired.

 In 1996, WCGC carried West Mecklenburg High School Friday night football games on Saturday mornings.

-In 1997, WCGC became the Charlotte-area affiliate for the National Hockey League Carolina Hurricanes in their first season playing in North Carolina.
+In 1997, WCGC became the Charlotte-area affiliate for the National Hockey League Carolina Hurricanes Radio Network.
+It was the team's first season playing in North Carolina.

-In July 1998, Mintzer sold WCGC to the owners of WHVN.
+In July 1998, Mintzer sold WCGC to the owners of WHVN 1240 AM.
 However, WCGC continued to make news for an incident on the "Wakin' Up with Java John" morning show.
-John Wall, a Gastonia city employee, sued talk show host John Hunsucker and Mintzer for derogatory comments made by an anonymous caller known as "Slim Jim" during a five-month period while Mintzer owned the station.
+John Wall, a Gastonia city employee, sued talk show host John Hunsucker and Mintzer.
+He claimed derogatory comments were made by an anonymous caller known as "Slim Jim" during a five-month period while Mintzer owned the station.
 Mintzer said WCGC broadcast disclaimers telling listeners that callers' opinions were not those of the station.
 A jury awarded $10,500 to Wall, leading Penn State journalism professor Robert Richards, also director of the Pennsylvania Center for the First Amendment, to regard this case as yet another potential limit on freedom of speech.

-WCGC began airing WHVN's programming most of the time but continued to carry separate sports programs, as well as Metropolitan Opera radio broadcasts.
+WCGC began simulcasting WHVN's programming most of the time but continued to carry separate sports programs, as well as Metropolitan Opera radio broadcasts.

+Catholic programming

-On February 1, 2019, The Carolina Catholic Radio Network entered into an LMA with GHB Broadcasting to operate WCGC.
-The majority of the programming would come from EWTN.
+On February 1, 2019, The Carolina Catholic Radio Network entered into a Local Marketing Agreement (LMA) with GHB Broadcasting to operate WCGC.
+The majority of the programming would come from the national Catholic network, EWTN.
 The building on Wilkinson Boulevard was sold in November 2018 and the station moved to Belmont Abbey College.
 Despite the changes, WCGC continued to air South Point football games as well as football games from Appalachian State University.

-In 2020, WCGC was off the air when Carolina Catholic Radio Network filed to purchase the station for $210,000 from GHB and return the EWTN programming.
+In 2020, WCGC was off the air for a short time when Carolina Catholic Radio Network filed to purchase the station for $210,000 from GHB.